AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 >title="Load File Command"
 >abstract="Allowing arbitrary command for pre-processing is a security concern, disable security option XtkSecurity_Disable_Preproc to force the use of a predefined list of commands."

+>[!CAUTION]
+>
+>Before loading the target file, ensure it adheres to the sample file formatting.Any discrepancies in the file format, column structure, or number of columns may lead to errors during workflow execution.

-1. In the **[!UICONTROL Target file]** section, specify the action to perform when retrieving the file to upload on the server:
+1. In the **[!UICONTROL Target file]** section, specify the action to perform when retrieving the file to upload on the server.

     * **[!UICONTROL Upload file from local machine]**: Select the file to upload from your machine.